macmaybecheese/lore-two/_posts/2025-02-01-working-notation.md

 Revisiting previous documentation on the mechanics of magical workings, Living Shapers need to fulfill the metaphysical, ritual, and material components of a working in order for it to happen.

+A working's tags are for ease of searching for workings with specific characteristics.

 A working's **Quanta Cost** indicates how much Quanta to be expended for the working to be set in motion.

 “Ø” indicates a lack of a need for the indicated value.
 A working with a Quanta Cost of Ø is a Nil Quanta Working. Ø can be pronounced as “nil”.